Wiring `pyrer` into `rez`

 import pyrer

-"""Return every PackageData for `name`, or [] if no such family."""
+`version_range`), or [] if no such family.

 pkgs = []

-for pkg in iter_packages(name, paths=PACKAGE_PATHS):
+for pkg in iter_packages(name, range_=version_range, paths=PACKAGE_PATHS):

 pkgs.append(pyrer.PackageData.from_rez(pkg))